codetitan69/CSS-MINI-PROJECTS/README.md

 # CSS-MINI-PROJECTS
-This Bunch Of Website Components Implemented In Html And CSS
+This is a Bunch Of Website Components Implemented In Html And CSS